roburp/etch-a-sketch/README.md

 # etch-a-sketch

-The Odin Project: Etch-a-Sketch exercise
+The Odin Project: Etch-a-Sketch exercise using css flexbox & js